atrusofthefuture/aoedelinux/README.md

 <h3>PREREQUISITES:</h3>
 1. >5GB hard drive space<br>
 2. A running Arch Linux instance with packages "arch-install-scripts" and "archiso" installed; can be a live USB system but keep in mind final builds are ~2GB in size and the intermediate build stage is larger<br>
-3. Custom repository containing your own build of "linux-rt" AUR package; alternately uncomment the [coderkun] repository in pacman.conf<br>

 <h3>BUILDING:</h3>